-- Maintain your operative dressing.
-Loosen bandage if swelling of the foot or ankle occurs. - It is normal for the knee to bleed and swell following surgery if blood soaks onto the bandage, do not become alarmed reinforce with additional dressing. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply waterproof band-aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry. - Please remember to change bandages daily. - You may shower by placing a large plastic/garbage bag over your brace starting the day after surgery.
-You may then shave as long as the wounds remain sealed with band-aids.
+- Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs - It is normal for the knee to bleed and swell following surgery if blood soaks onto the ACE bandage, do not become alarmed - reinforce with additional dressing - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily you may then shave as long as the wounds remain sealed with the band-aid - To avoid infection, keep surgical incisions clean and dry. - You may shower by placing a large garbage bag over your brace starting the day after surgery.
 NO immersion of operative leg (i.e. bath).